Ørsted (company): Power production

 Ørsted is the largest power producer in Denmark with market shares of 49% for electricity production and 35% for heat production.
 It also owns power production facilities and projects in Germany, Sweden, the Netherlands, Norway and the United Kingdom.

 Ørsted is the largest offshore wind farm company in the world with a market share of 16%.

 Ørsted surpassed 1,000 offshore wind turbines in 2016.

 In Denmark, it operates the 209 MW Horns Rev 2 offshore wind farm.

 In the United Kingdom Ørsted operates Barrow and Burbo Bank offshore windfarms and will construct Walney and Gunfleet Sands I and II wind farms.

 In addition, it is building the world largest wind farms, the 1,200 MW Hornsea 1 and the 1,386 MW Hornsea 2.

-In North America it is a joint-venture partner in multiple proposed offshore wind projects, including the Block Island Wind Farm, Revolution Wind, South Fork Wind, and Sunrise Wind, all off the southern coast of New England.
+In North America it is a joint venture partner in multiple proposed offshore wind projects, including the Block Island Wind Farm, Revolution Wind, South Fork Wind, and Sunrise Wind, all off the southern coast of New England.
 In August 2025, the Revolution Wind project received an offshore stop-work order from US Department of the Interior’s Bureau of Ocean Energy Management.

 The company was also developing Ocean Wind, an offshore wind farm on the Atlantic coast near Atlantic City, New Jersey, until it was cancelled in October 2023, and Skipjack Wind, southeast of the mouth of Delaware Bay.
 The company also has interests in onshore wind farms in Texas, Kansas, Nebraska, and Illinois.

 Ørsted was until 2017 the largest shareholder (51%) of offshore wind turbine installer A2SEA, while Siemens owns the other 49%.

 Ørsted also has 30% of subsea cabling installer CT Offshore.

 Ørsted has been developing Borssele 1 and 2 wind farms in the Netherlands since 2021.

+In 2025, the Greater Changhua 2b and 4 wind projects as well as Borkum Riffgfrund 3 reached first power, and Godwin 3 was commissioned.

+On 26 November 2024, a joint venture between Ørsted and the Irish ESB Group was awarded the rights to develop a 900 MW offshore windfarm at the Tonn Nua site off the coast of County Waterford in Ireland.

+In February 2026, Ørsted sold its entire European non-offshore renewable energy business to Copenhagen Infrastructure Partners (CIP) for €1.44 billion.
+This came after Ørsted sold 50% of Hornsea 3 and 55% of Changua 2.